tcmichals/embeddedProcessorGuide/README.md

 # embeddedProcessorGuide
-Software guide on to program micro-controller
+Software guide on to program and use micro-controller.
+The focus is on using STM32F micro-controllers.<br>

-<h1>Basic structure</h1>
-Each directory covers a basic topic<br>
-Documentation is done in html<br>
+Pull requests are accepted and encouraged, if there is something wrong, or added info please add.